shipbiulder101/wikipedia-search-firefox/README.md

-# wikipedia-search-firefox
+# Wikipedia Search Firefox
-A open source Firefox addon to allow you to seach Wikipedia through the context menu
+A open source Firefox addon to allow you to search Wikipedia through the context menu